The lowest ever price on the Panasonic Lumix S5 II makes it nearly as cheap as buying used – and it's my top choice for budget portraits and video

 You may also like

-Browse the best Amazon Prime Day deals on cameras and accessories, or dig into the best cheap cameras.
+Browse the best cheap cameras or the best full-frame mirrorless cameras.

 With more than a decade of experience writing about cameras and technology, Hillary K. Grigonis leads the US coverage for Digital Camera World.
 Her work has appeared in Business Insider, Digital Trends, Pocket-lint, Rangefinder, The Phoblographer, and more.
 Her wedding and portrait photography favors a journalistic style.
 She’s a former Nikon shooter and a current Fujifilm user, but has tested a wide range of cameras and lenses across multiple brands.
 Hillary is also a licensed drone pilot.